ottogroup/schedoscope/schedoscope-export/README.md

  * -k batch size for JDBC inserts

+ * -a a list of fields to anonymize

+ * -S an optional salt to for anonymizing fields

 #### Run the JDBC export

 The schedoscope-export project doesn't bundle any JDBC driver.
 It's necessary to add a JDBC driver to the classpath, the export job will copy into HDFS / distributed cache and add the driver to the classpath: